consento-org/expo-export/README.md

 # Expo-Export?

-Expo-Export is a Sketch plugin which provides you with a command/short-cut to generate a
+Expo-Export is a Sketch plugin which provides you with a command/short-cut to generate a set of assets and configurations to be used with expo/react-native.

 # License